-Process to be completed on Verity Touch Writer and Verity Scan devices at the end of the 7th day (11-day Vote Centers) and Election Night (all Vote Centers).
+Process to be completed on Verity Touch Writer and Verity Scan devices at the end of Election Night at all Vote Centers.
 Polls cannot be reopened once they are closed.

 Collection Center

 A designated facility for ballot drop-off.
 Every Vote Center will have a designated Collection Center.